elmahio/documentation/docs/logging-to-elmah-io-from-azure-functions.md

 Check out [How to include source code in log messages](/how-to-include-source-code-in-log-messages/) for additional requirements to make source code show up on elmah.io.

-> Including source code on log messages is available in the `Elmah.Io.Client` v4 package and forward.

 ### Handle errors

 To handle any errors happening while processing a log message, you can use the `OnError` event when initializing `ElmahIoFunctionOptions`: